yellowdog/python-examples/scripts/README.md

 ### Automatic Properties

-The name of the Worker Pool, if not supplied, is automatically generated using a concatenation of `WP_`, the `tag` property, a UTC timestamp, and three random hex characters: e,g,. `wp_mytag_221024T155524-b0a`.
+The name of the Worker Pool, if not supplied, is automatically generated using a concatenation of `wp_`, the `tag` property, a UTC timestamp, and three random hex characters: e,g,. `wp_mytag_221024-155524-b0a`.

 ### Worker Pool JSON File Structure